kailash-manasarovar/statement/docs/timeline/2026/april.md

 - So I thought I'd better not mention that again... except, why would they want me to keep that secret?
 - Is it because, actually, Antonio did reach out to the Israeli's for help behind the mousse's back?
 - I expect he did.
-- And, it turns out, I'm a weapon designer as well as everything else :) which is nice.
+- And, it turns out, I'm a weapons designer for the IDF as well as everything else.
+- Antonio gave me what I had been wishing for online since October 7th 2023.

 ## Médiathèque de Lourdes